Repressed

 An event that

-you falsely remember can be psychologically equivalent to an event that really
+you falsely remember can, in some cases, be psychologically equivalent to an

-first story, in its emotional sense, is overly simple.
-Even silly.
-A real
+story, in its emotional sense, is overly simple.
+Its even silly.
+A

 ego